 ITAL-UA 175 Identical to DRLIT-UA 506 and HIST-UA 176.
-May be taken independently of Italian Films, Italian Histories I. Offered every two to three years.
+May be taken independently of Italian Films, Italian Histories I. Offered periodically.
 Ben-Ghiat.
 4 points.

 Studies representations of Italian history from the unification of Italy to the present through the medium of film.
 Explores the possibilities and limitations of feature films for the representation of history and asks: what happens when history becomes cinema and when cinema takes on history?